 Working with Young Adults and Emotional Stress

-Fiona Clarence has been a student of Yoga for nearly 40 years.
-She has practiced and studied many styles of yoga including: Vanda Scaravelli Yoga with Sophy Hoare, Viniyoga/TSYP with Paul Harvey, Sarah Ryan and Anne Hunter, and the Bihar School of Yoga with Swami Pragumurti, Swami Nirmal and our good friend Carol Godridge.
+Fiona Clarence has been a student of yoga for nearly 40 years.
+She has practised and studied many styles of yoga including: Vanda Scaravelli Yoga with Sophy Hoare; Viniyoga/TSYP with Paul Harvey, Sarah Ryan and Anne Hunter, and the Bihar School of Yoga with Swami Pragumurti, Swami Nirmal and our good friend Carol Godridge.
 Her general teaching style is traditional Hatha Yoga, with strong reference to breath work.

 Fiona has two Yoga Diplomas from the 1980s, the first from the Yoga International School of which she is an Associate, and the second from FRYOG.
 She was a Tutor for FRYOG for six years.